ReallyJustAnotherBear/ffretv-br-thingos-29fixes/README.md

-### Currently it works on RPI2/RPI3*
+### Currently it works on RPI2/RPI3
-         I'm working to get the RPI/0 going now.
+         I'm working to get the RPI/0 going now, but even 720p performance is unacceptable still.
-         *You can try 3 too , but it has debug enabled, so the mkrelease may fail unless you increase rootfs size, else disable DEBUG in menuconfig first for the rpi3.
+Maybe I will see if a thumb enabled build makes any difference.

 RPI/0/W